ouspg/CompSec-return-templates/Lab2Template/README.md

 Below is a copy of the questions found in the Network lab folder.
 Answer the questions here.
 In task 3 put the server code and the XSS-script to a different file.
 Also the picture and the report in task 4 can be returned as a separe files.

+Note that there is reserved folder for specific tasks.

 ---
 ### Basic SQL Injections